se-edu/se-book/modeling/modelingStructures/classDiagramsIntermediate/q-drawClassDiagramForItemEtc.md

 </div>

 (a) Draw a class diagram to represent the code.
 Show all attributes, methods, associations, navigabilities, visibilities, known multiplicities, and association roles.
 Show associations as lines.<br>
-(b) Draw an object diagram to represent the situation where the inventory has one item with a name `spanner` and a review of `POOR` rating<br>
+(b) Draw an object diagram to represent the situation where the inventory has one item named `spanner` and a review of `POOR` rating<br>
   i.e., `new Inventory().add(new StockItem("spanner", new Review(Rating.POOR)))`{.java}.

 </question>